 Have you ever daydreamed of turning back the clock to a more youthful, more energetic, more carefree time in life?
-Or perhaps having at your disposal a magical cosmic Undo button that could erase certain effects that have accumulated over the course of time—from stress, abuse, or other erosive habits that have left you with less than perfect health or a waning enthusiasm for life.
+Or perhaps having at your disposal a magical cosmic “Undo” button that could erase certain effects that have accumulated over the course of time—from stress, abuse, and destructive habits that have left you with less than perfect health or a waning enthusiasm for life.

 I experienced the need for a second chance at a clean slate earlier in life than most.
-I was only 25 when I received a diagnosis of cancer.
+I was just out of law school and not even 25 when I received a diagnosis of cancer.
 That cancer was just the last in a whole host of serious problems I’d had.
 Those of you who are familiar with my story know that I had a horrendous childhood filled with sexual and emotional abuse.
 I’m certain I had post-traumatic stress disorder by the time I was four.
 By my teenage years, I was a complete wreck.
-At that point, I began doing everything possible to numb my feelings and run from them—I smoked, drank, took drugs, and acted out promiscuously.
+At that point, I began doing everything possible to numb my feelings and run from them—I smoked, drank, took drugs, and acted out all over town.
 I was anxious.
 I was depressed.
 When my cancer announcement came, it was really time for a change.
 By then, I needed some truly powerful help to undo all that I had been through so that I could continue to live.

 Amazingly, I found it—the way to turn back time and release the many effects of all of the stress that my mind and body had endured.
 That way was meditation.
-A daily practice of 20 minutes, twice a day, gave me much more clarity to address my disease and ultimately helped me to heal my cancer, release my addictions, and end my destructive streak and get on my true life path.
+A daily practice of 20 minutes, twice a day, gave me much more clarity to address my disease and ultimately helped me to heal my cancer, release my addictions, end my destructive streak, and get on my true life path.
 I can honestly say that meditation is the best thing I have ever done for myself.
-So much so, that I haven’t missed a single day of it in 30 years.

 So what is meditation and how does it create so much good for our bodies and minds?